The sinuses are air pockets located inside the bones in the

 sinusitis commonly follows a cold and typically lasts for up to

 three weeks.
-After three weeks it becomes defined as a
+After 12 weeks it becomes defined as a

 chronic sinusitis and may become much more difficult to